FreeMasen/WiredForge.com/content/blog/sqlite_parser_pt_1.md

         if v == 1 {
             return PageSize(65_536)
         }
-        // assert! is a standard library macro that will
-        // panic if the input isn't `true`.
-We are going to
-        // use that to test for our 2 validation requirements

-        // Since it ins't 1, we need it to be at least 512 assert!(v >= 512);
+        // Since it isn't 1, we need it to be at least 512 assert!(v >= 512);
         // We also check to see if it is a power of 2 assert!(is_pow2(v));